pmajee/NBAPerformanceAnalysis/README.md

 For the following project we decided to use [NBA dataset](https://www.kaggle.com/datasets/nathanlauga/nba-games) from Kaggle.
 We answered the following research questions:
 1. When a player with the highest points per game (the "star player") doesn't play a game, what effect does that have on the rest of the team?
-2.Can we use random forests and logistic regression to predict which team will win out of a certain head to head match up?
+2. Can we use random forests and logistic regression to predict which team will win out of a certain head to head match up?
 3. Can we estimate the win percentage of both home and away teams over several season using a Bayesian Hiearchal Model?

 Within this directory we have two files.